TanmayNewatia/tech-learn/frontend-masters/complete-intro-to-react-v9/padre-ginos/README.md

 component: Order,
 });

+Tanstack is a much better way to call apis, as for the data caching capabilities and better handling of api requests and responses

 Tanstack's queryCache is to prefill cache
 Tanstack's mutationCache is for post requests as Mutations are for post requests